Biannual on Japanology / 日本学年二回刊誌

 ISSN (Online 2543-4500)

 It’s here!
-The winter 2023 fascicle is out now.
+The spring 2024 fascicle is out now.
 You can find it by clicking the current issue tab.

 SILVA ON THE MEiN LIST